fetchai/colearn/README.md

 The current framework will then be used mainly for model development and debugging.
 We invite all users to experiment with the framework, develop their own models, and provide feedback!

-See the documentation at [fetchai.github.io/colearn/](https://fetchai.github.io/colearn/)
+See the most up-to-date documentation at [fetchai.github.io/colearn](https://fetchai.github.io/colearn/) or the documentation for the latest release at [docs.fetch.ai/colearn](https://docs.fetch.ai/colearn/).

 ## Installation